“It’s essential, (in order) to be able to be constructive, that you see what’s positive.”

 - Optimism – No matter what obstacles are thrown in the way of protecting our planet and its people, she refuses to be overwhelmed by the negative.
 Her reasoning?
 “It’s essential, (in order) to be able to be constructive, that you see what’s positive.”

-- Dedication – Since her earliest years, Elizabeth has worked hard to fight for her beliefs and create a better world for everyone.
+- Dedication – Since her earliest years, she has worked hard to fight for her beliefs and create a better world for everyone.
 And she plans to continue doing so for the rest of her working life (which she foresees taking her into her 80s).

 - Courage – Whether it’s being the Green Party’s lone voice in the House of Commons, or resigning in 1988 as Senior Policy Advisor to the federal Environment Minister because environmental assessments weren’t being performed, Elizabeth is fearless about speaking her mind and defending her ideals.